imperialCHEPI/healthgps/architecture.md

 |:--:|
 |*Module Factory Class Diagram with Concrete Builder Function example*|

 The *module builder* functions have access to both the model inputs and backend data storage (Repository) when requested to create the respective simulation module instance.
-The *Repository* interface shown below, provides read-only access to external datasets loaded via configuration to parameterise the risk factor module, and exposes the *backend data storage* interface.
-Factory registered module builders can retrieve the required raw data, reshape, and combine to create the respective module parameters definition and instance.
+The *Repository* interface shown below, provides read-only access to external datasets loaded via configuration to parameterise the risk factor module, and exposes the `Datastore` interface implementation instance.
+The factory registered module builders can retrieve the required raw data, reshape, and combine to create the respective module parameters definition and instance.

 |![Health GPS Repository](/assets/image/repository_interface.png)|
 |:--:|